Wrongful Termination Lawyers NYC

 Worker Adjustment and Retraining Notification

 If you were wrongfully terminated, then you have recourse options.
-With the support of the Howley Law Firm, you can file a lawsuit to seek compensation.
-That lawsuit needs to be filed within three years of the termination.
+With the support of the Howley Law Firm, you can take legal action and file a lawsuit to seek damages.
+That wrongful termination claim needs to be filed within three years of the termination.
 If discrimination is the issue, you must file the suit within 300 days of the termination.

 The first step in the lawsuit will be a thorough investigation.
 That begins with your termination letter.
 New York labor laws stipulate that employers must provide a letter of termination to the worker who has been fired.
 That letter needs to be delivered within five days of the termination.